 "My greatest challenge was to understand that I needed to figure out for myself the best way to lead and have an impact on my organization and teams, instead of worrying about other people's approaches," Goodall said.
 "New managers who are leading for the first time should ask themselves, 'Why would anyone follow me?'
 It's an easy question to overlook but one that I think is at the heart of what it means to be a leader.
 Everyone answers the question differently, and it's important to start thinking now about how you will lead in your own unique way.
 Leaders attract followers because of what they stand for and how they help their team grow."

-Sprietzer noted that modeling your management style after a boss you really looked up to and admired is a good place to start, but being yourself is what matters most.
+Sprietzer noted that modeling your management style after a boss you admired is a good place to start, but being yourself is what matters most.

 "Leverage and play to your own strengths," Sprietzer said.
 "Don't be who you're not."